I Am 5’2 How Much Should I Weigh? | Precise Weight Guide

 I Am 5’2 How Much Should I Weigh If I Have More Muscle Mass?

-Muscle weighs more than fat, so if you are muscular or athletic, you might weigh more but still be healthy.
-Body composition matters more than just weight alone; muscle density can increase your ideal weight beyond standard ranges.
+If you are muscular or athletic, you might weigh more but still be healthy.
+Body composition matters more than weight alone because muscle is denser than fat and can increase scale weight while improving strength, posture, and metabolic health.

 I Am 5’2 How Much Should I Weigh Based on Age and Gender?